 Computer Science professionals design and create fun and valuable apps for iPhones, iPads, Android and Windows 8 devices, to name a few.
 They design and build software and devise efficient solutions to real-world problems.
 The computer science curriculum is designed to prepare students for careers such as:

 - Software Developer

 - Database Designer/Administrator

 - Mobile App Developer

 - Medical Imaging

 - Digital Forensics

-Computer science graduates not only work in classic high-tech companies like IBM, Microsoft, Dell, etc., but in all sectors of information and computing systems ranging from insurance, banking and finance, to telecommunications (e.g. American National Insurance, Capitol One, and AT&T).
+Computer science graduates not only work in classic high-tech companies like IBM, Microsoft, Dell, etc., but in all sectors of information and computing systems ranging from insurance, banking, and finance, to telecommunications (e.g. American National Insurance, Capital One, and AT&T).
 Graduates also work in the petrochemical sector for corporations such as Exxon Mobil and Transocean.